 The examples of problematic situations or situations that generate fear can be diverse, depending on the group of people participating in the activity, a certain number of these situations will have to be written down, they can even be situations related to our daily life.

 For example, you are walking down the street and you feel that someone is chasing you and this generates fear.
 Depending on the duration of the activity, we can give only one situation per group or several.
 Participants will write down the solutions they find to these fears so that they understand that all fear disappears when it is rationalised.
 Examples of solutions to rationalise fears are:

-- ✓ Be informed.
-For example, if I am afraid of pancreatic cancer, I can find out which population is most affected by this type of cancer, the number of cases, etc. - ✓ Work-accept.
-Accepting my fears and not fighting not to feel them. - ✓ Humour.
-Take my fears with humour, make irony or jokes about them. - ✓ Reason.
-Think rationally about the fear, e.g. how likely it is to happen. - ✓ Think positive.
-Change negative thoughts to positive and realistic thinking, understanding that it doesn't have to happen. - ✓ Express feelings.
-Express that emotion of fear in any way we want, writing down how I feel for example.

-$\checkmark\quad \textbf{Socialising}.$ Socialise with other people and talk about our fears.
+• Be informed.
+For example, if I am afraid of pancreatic cancer, I can find out which population is most affected by this type of cancer, the number of cases, etc.

+- Work-accept.
+Accepting my fears and not fighting not to feel them. - Humour.
+Take my fears with humour, make irony or jokes about them. - Reason.
+Think rationally about the fear, e.g. how likely it is to happen. - Think positive.
+Change negative thoughts to positive and realistic thinking, understanding that it doesn't have to happen. - Express feelings.
+Express that emotion of fear in any way we want, writing down how I feel for example. - Socialising.
+Socialise with other people and talk about our fears. - Ask for help.
+Ask for help from other people, institutions or people who work in health to help me.